SkyrilHD/HP-8x70W-Hackintosh/README.md

 [![GitHub release](https://img.shields.io/github/release/SkyrilHD/HP-8570W-Hackintosh.svg)](https://github.com/SkyrilHD/HP-8570W-Hackintosh/releases/)
 [![GitHub issues](https://img.shields.io/github/issues/SkyrilHD/HP-8570W-Hackintosh.svg)](https://github.com/SkyrilHD/HP-8570W-Hackintosh/issues/)

-### Before you give this EFI a try, make sure you read [this](https://github.com/SkyrilHD/HP-8570W-Hackintosh/issues/10)!
+### Before you give this EFI a try, make sure you read [this](https://github.com/SkyrilHD/HP-8570W-Hackintosh/issues/10) and [this](#BIOS-versions)!

+Please try to keep the BIOS version as low as possible!
+New BIOS versions block the downgrade.

 This repo includes an OpenCore EFI for 8570W.

+This repo might get slower updates as I have little free time to continue this project.

 ### We're also looking for 8770W users, so if anyone has one of these, let us know!